 I think these nouns make a good start for the class names in our program.

-Zenspider once described a style of commenting classes that was like the classes were describing themselves in the first person.
+Zenspider once mentioned a style of commenting classes that was like the classes were describing themselves in the first person.
 I don’t know why, but I really liked that concept.
-I’ve stuck with it in a lot of my own code.
+I’ve stuck with it in a lot of my own code ever since.

 Building a Tile